 Budget airlines' prices miss out pricey 'extras' such as taking baggage and even checking in.
 Even so, learn to get over these hurdles and you can pay £30-ish per return.

-Whether it’s Ryanair, Easyjet, Flybe or others, we've 30 tips to keep flying costs to a minimum.
+Whether it’s Ryanair, Easyjet, Flybe or others, we've 23 tips to keep flying costs to a minimum.
 This guide will train you how to fly hand luggage only, beat check-in fees, wear your baggage and more.
 For more ways to save, see our Ryanair Tips and Easyjet Tricks guides.

-02 £30 returns are possible - if you know what you're doing
+£30 returns are possible - if you do it right

 Budget airlines can sell flights for minuscule prices because that's all you're paying for: a flight.
 First check the price includes standard charges such as airport fees and air passenger duty.
 Most of them do, but never assume.